 List the choices that you believe Pete had throughout the day.
 Put a star by the three most important decisions he made and tell why you feel this way.
+One to two page summary.

-SARAH'S BIRTHDAY PARTY GUEST LIST
+SARAH'S BIRTHDAY PARTY GUEST LIST (connected to Assignment #3)